scmisa/simple_graph_tool_xdf/README.md

 ### 3. Activate the Virtual Environment

-- If you are using `rye`, the virtual environment is automatically managed.
+- If you are using `uv`, the virtual environment is automatically managed.
 - Otherwise, activate the virtual environment manually:
   - **Linux/macOS**: